Destinations Greece The Cyclades Paros

 Reserve direct ↗

-On Kolymbithres beach (the famous rock-formation cove) — 46 suites and 11 rooms across a 12-hectare seafront property, the only hotel with a private stretch of the bay.
-Three pools (including a heated indoor one), three restaurants (the seafront Sushiwood is the headline), a spa, a small private chapel.
-The most-comprehensive Paros resort experience; less design-statement than Parīlio, more full-service.
+On Kolymbithres beach (the famous rock-formation cove) — 46 suites and 11 rooms across a seafront resort with its own private stretch of the bay.
+A large seafront pool with a swim-up bar, two restaurants (the beachfront Aeolos for Asian and sushi, Poseidon for Mediterranean), a spa, and two small chapels on the grounds.
+The most comprehensive Paros resort experience; less design-statement than Parīlio, more full-service.
 Open April through October.

 What it's known for